Theoretical Bounds in Minimax Decentralized Hypothesis Testing: Problem Definition

-Note that the pair $(\phi_r,{\pi_0}_r)$ constitutes a saddle value for \eqref{eq6}.
-Therefore a certain level of detection performance can always be maintained, independently of the uncertainty imposed by $\pi_0$ \cite{Levy}.
-However, there is a price to be paid for this property, which is a reduced level of performance compared to the case when $\pi_0$ is known.
-Notice that the maximization in \eqref{eq6} yields $P_F(\phi,P_0)=P_M(\phi,P_1)$.
-Since $\phi_r$ is known to be a non-randomized likelihood ratio test for continuous $p_0$ and $p_1$ \cite{Tsi}, \eqref{eq6} can be reformulated for the decision rule as
+Note that $(\boldsymbol{\phi}_r,\gamma_r,{\pi_0}_r)$ constitutes a saddle value for \eqref{eq6}, therefore a certain level of detection performance can always be maintained \cite{Levy}, i.e. inserting \eqref{eq8} in \eqref{eq7} makes $R$ independent of $\pi_0$.
+The solution of \eqref{eq9} results in minimax decision and fusion rules.

-The solution of this problem results in a function which is called the robust decision rule.
-In the following sections, the decision rule will be assumed to be $\phi_r$.
-If there are more than one decision maker, it is assumed that the final decisions $\gamma^K$ of the distributed detection system satisfy $E_0[\gamma^K=1]=E_1[\gamma^K=0]$.
-Hence, the error probability is bounded from above with respect to the variations on $\pi_0$.